On this resource, the following formatting is used for comprehensiveness:

 Getting in touch with clinicians

-Ask the referring doctor for clarification whenever needed for your diagnosis.
+Ask the referring doctor for clarification or more information whenever needed for your diagnosis, or for delivery of diagnoses that likely require quick management.
 In more emergent situations:

 - Look at the referral for any number to call.

 - If intraoperative, call the operating room number.

 - Call the hospital switch to connect you with the referring doctor.

 In less emergent situations, you may also try the following: